andyphamonline/real_estate/README.md

 #Real Estate Game

+In Real Estate game, user can sign up and log in to play and learn about investing in the housing market.
+User buys, sells and creates good or bad event for the house.
+The profile page shows the current ranking of all players.

 ###User Story
 Andy creates a profile using his facebook account.
 The account starts with $500k.
 He searches for a house in Seattle from $200k-$300k.
 He finds 20 houses.
 He buys $250k house.
 Boeing opens 3 more plants so his house price goes up to $300k.
 He sells his house and buy another one.